The COG Core

 Contributor/co-writer of Children of Gaia Jenny Williamson is a fiction writer and poet living in New York City.
 She has four novels currently in the works along the spectrum of romance and fantasy, and is most actively working on a romance novel set during the fall of Rome.
 Her poetry and short stories have appeared in journals including East Coast Literary Journal, 24, Blue Monday Review, Vox Poetica, Burningwood Literary Journal, and The Stone Highway Review, among others.
 She has read at New York City venues including Hip Lit, Les Bleus, the Poetry Brothel, Lyrics, Lit & Liquor, Urbana, and Louder Arts.
 Her poetry chapbook, Collection of Flaws in a Black Dress, was published by Finishing Line Press in 2016.
 Jenny is also an actress and model; favorite gigs include acting on the Globe Theatre in London, appearing on the cover of a romance novel (Taken By the Night by Katherine Smith), and modeling an AeroAddaKesh of Aloranaia for Jayel Draco’s compilation of photomanipulations set in the world of Children of Gaia.
 When not writing (which is rare), Jenny can be found immersed in a book, building up her anime nerd cred, training for a marathon, or sneaking into places she isn’t supposed to be.
 More information on her work and life can be found here, or look her up on Twitter or Instagram.

-Composer for Children of Gaia and Oneshi Press, and creator of the Children of Gaia: The Great Nations of Rendaraia Album, Jack Schell – The Sound Weaver draws from the broadest range of musical styles and genres.
+Composer for Oneshi Press, Jack Schell – The Sound Weaver created the music for the Children of Gaia: The Great nations of Rendaraia Sountrack, the Oneshi Press Intro Video, and several other Oneshi Press projects.
+Jack draws from the broadest range of musical styles and genres.
 Jack’s compositions evoke visual images in the listener’s mind to form what may be called ‘soundscapes’ or ‘musical art pieces’.
 Jack Schell has a unique signature sound and style.
 His uncommon rhythms combined with sweet, sometimes quirky and fun and memorable melodies form original sound compositions that appeal to those from all walks of life.
 From an early age Jack picked up instruments and made music from them, often with a unique perspective that influenced the sounds he produced.
 He learned piano, clarinet, drums and percussion in his childhood.
 He picked up again with the advent of Atari computer and MIDI music software in the mid-1980’s when he began to compose his signature style music.
 Now with several releases over the last thirty years, Jack creates well-rounded soundscapes filled with depth and intrigue.
-In addition to his website and facebook, you can also find Jack’s work on cdbaby and iTunes.
+In addition to his website and facebook, you can also find Jack’s work on cdbaby, iTunes, and spotify.

 Lead developer of “Children of Gaia: MineCOG“, Oneshi Press Artist Spotlight Recipient & Tracy Queen Guest Artist Jsquared graduated from NAU with an AS in Graphic Design and a BS in Visual Communication.
 Ever since he was able to pick up a pencil, he was creating something – even at the expense of his crib walls.
 Concept Art has always been something he loves because he can take someone’s idea and wrap a world around it.